-The New Alphabet School welcomes authors Fred Moten and Stefano Harney to give a collaborate lecture on “Instituting” and its relation to the Undercommons and to talk about their ongoing work, including their forthcoming book All Incomplete.
-Farid Rakun and Andrea Linnenkohl, part of the artist collective ruangrupa, will deliver a participatory lecture on aspects of “Instituting” given their diverse ongoing collective practice.
+The New Alphabet School welcomes authors Fred Moten and Stefano Harney to give a collaborate lecture on “Instituting” and its relation to the Undercommons and to talk about their ongoing work, including their forthcoming book.
+Farid Rakun, part of the artist collective ruangrupa and Andrea Linnenkohl, member of the artistic team of documenta 15, will deliver a participatory lecture on aspects of “Instituting” given their diverse ongoing collective practice.

 With Workshops by Associação das Prostitutas de Minas Gerais – APROSMIG & melke; Berit Fischer; diffrakt, Simon Fleury, Sam Nightingale, Chara Stergiou & Aslı Uludağ and Co-Hab Athens & Constantina Theodorou

 Lecture by ruangrupa (Farid Rakun and Andrea Linnenkohl)

 Can curatorial practice be like a collection of dashed lines connecting different interdependent nodes?
 How does an artistic and economic model that is rooted in collectivity, communal resource sharing and equal allocation work in practice?
 And how can this process-led approach look like for one of the most important exhibitions worldwide?